khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 # Neural Coding

-1) Match the names to the codes
+💡 Quiz: Match the names to the codes

+(now as we know which coding system is which:)

-2) So, what would be the upsides and downsides of each coding system?
-When (where?) would you expect to find them in the brain?
+* So, what would be the upsides and downsides of each coding system?
+* Where would you expect to find each of them in the brain?
+* Which one (or ones?) are most common (guess!), which ones are less common?
+Why?

 Make wild guesses about what systems in the brain could be most likely to use temporal and phase codes

 # Chemical Senses

-> Given that different sensations can signify danger why have we come to enjoy sensations that previously could indicate something that could kill us like tasting bitterness for instance?

-Also briefly comment that it's dangerously short.

-> After watching last two lectures, I am thinking about how our senses "decay" after repeated long-term stimulation.
-For example, when we get into a room that stinks, in the beginning we might feel disgusted.
-But, after a while, we won't notice this smell anymore.
-So, is it our neurons that gradually get tired to transfer this information to the brain?
-Or does the threshold for detecting the smell increase?
-Or do we somehow "get used to the smell"?

-> You also discussed how when a receptor is used it gets stronger, like strengthening a muscle, over time and reversely when a receptor isn’t utilized it weakens and eventually dies out.

-This statement above is only half-true.
-Please discuss, 1) what is true in it, 2) what is not, 3) how to fix it?
-How to change it, to make it better reflect the reality of how our brains work?

-> As for reasons to why we have a second nostril, could another reason be that we have a second nostril as backup for if the other nostril is clogged?
-Personally, when I am sick only one nostril gets stuffy and I'm able to catch a little breath through the other nostril that's not clogged and my mouth, so I don't know I was just curious if that could be another reason for why we have pairs of body parts.
+💡 Quiz: coronal saggital etc.

 **End:** be ready for the lab, have a ruler and some two-pointy device (like a compass, a well-controlled clip, or something like that)